 other small hard objects

-- Don’t wear high heels, sandals, or shoes without toes
+- Don’t wear high heels, sandals, or shoes without

-- Don’t try to remove calluses, corns, or warts by yourself –
+- Don’t try to remove calluses, corns, or warts by

 see your doctor for assistance in these cases

-Venous leg sore prevention
+Venous leg ulcer prevention

-- Avoid long periods of sitting or standing whenever possible
+- Avoid long periods of sitting or standing whenever

-- Raise your legs above the level of your heart as often as possible
+- Raise your legs above the level of your heart as often as

 - Wear compression stockings as instructed by your doctor

-- Walk daily in sturdy, comfortable shoes that do not rub or
+- Walk daily in sturdy, comfortable shoes that do not rub

 slip on your feet – be sure to stop and rest if your feet or